-Here at Lion Containers Ltd, we can either provide shipping containers for your own conversion project, or via our Lion Containers (Fabrications) Ltd company can see the conversion through for you.
-Below, we give some of the main reasons why more and more of our customers are using shipping containers for conversions.
+Here at Lion Containers Ltd, we can either provide shipping containers for your own conversion project, or our Lion Containers (Fabrications) Ltd company can see the conversion through for you.
+Below, we give some of the main reasons why more and more of our customers are using recycled shipping containers for conversions.
 Why don’t you view some of our recent case studies for inspiration?

 A typical 40 foot container represents about 8,000 pounds of steel, which can require about 8,000 kilowatt-hours of energy to melt and re-manufacture.
 That’s about half of what a typical home uses in a year.
-As a result, buildings created from used shipping containers function like carbon reduction and long-term storage devices.
+As a result, buildings created from used shipping containers are excellent long-term carbon storage devices.

-Container City is a collection of London-area developments drawing on container techniques perfected by a company called Urban Space Management.
+Container City is a collection of London-area developments drawing on container techniques, perfected by a company called Urban Space Management.
 The first project was built in East London, in 2001.
-The Container City projects include offices, retail shops, artists studios, a nursery, a youth centre, and a school as well as housing.
-Urban Space Management.
+Container City creates environmentally friendly modular space solutions in a variety of building projects.
+These include include offices, retail shops, artists studios, a nursery, a youth centre, and a school, as well as housing.
+Urban Space Management states;

 “This modular technology enables construction times and cost to be reduced by up to half that of traditional building techniques, while remaining significantly more environmentally friendly“

 Upcycled Shipping Containers – Now being used for hotels

 The Lego-like stack-ability of a shipping container means that multiple floors of modular cabins can be created very quickly, as well as keeping costs down.

 Environmentally Friendly Adaptations

 Once converted, shipping containers can be lined, very easily, with either ply or aluminium (depending on the conversion).
 People may want to line their container for aesthetic reasons (e.g in an office or canteen), or to control temperature swings.
 Whatever the reason, by increasing temperature control, it is an extremely environmentally conscious thing to do.